dukhanin/kohana-cron/README.markdown

 	Cron::set('reindex_catalog', array('@daily', 'Catalog::regenerate_index'));
 	Cron::set('calendar_notifications', array('*/5 * * * *', 'Calendar::send_emails'));

+Always remember that if you change a frequency value, remove the entry into the cache file for that method.
+If you don't do this, the next call to the method will be with the last cached frequence.

 Configured tasks are run with their appropriate frequency by calling `Cron::run()`.
 Call this method in your bootstrap file, and you're done!